 Telomerase adds back nucleotide repeats to the end of the chromosomes, thus replenishing and lengthening telomeres.[ref]

-In regular cells in the body, telomerase is turned off.
-This causes the replicating cells to have a biological time clock in them — replicate enough times and then cell death occurs.
+In the body’s regular cells, telomerase is turned off.
+This causes the replicating cells to have a biological time clock in them — replicate enough times, and then cell death occurs.
 Most cells divide about 50 times, which is known as the Hayflick limit.[ref]

-As we age, though, the telomerase activity in stem cells decreases.
-Eventually, then the stem cells may become senescent.[ref]
+As we age, telomerase activity in stem cells decreases.
+Eventually, the stem cells may become senescent.[ref]

-Can telomerase be activated in regular cells to increase the length of the telomeres?
+Is it possible to increase the length of telomeres by activating telomerase in regular cells?
 Studies show that there are things we can do to increase the length of our telomeres – more on that in the Lifehacks section.

 Cellular senescence is a state where the cell is no longer dividing but doesn’t go through apoptosis.
-Instead, the cell stays and actively produces cytokines.
-Senescence is a good thing when it comes to tumor cells because it stops the growth and triggers signals to be removed by the immune system.
+Instead, the cell stays active and actively produces cytokines.
+Senescence can be a good thing when it comes to tumor cells.
+It helps to stop the growth and triggers signals so the immune system can remove them.

 To sum this up, studies show shortened telomeres associated with:

-The chicken and the egg question comes to mind here:
+The chicken and egg question comes to mind here: